Why Your Resume Summary Matters

-Eye-tracking studies of recruiter behaviour show that they spend an average of 6 seconds on initial resume screening.
-In those 6 seconds, the elements they look at most are: your name, your current title, your most recent company, your current position start date, your previous position and company, and your education.
-A well-crafted summary can redirect those eyes and make a strong first impression that earns a deeper read.
+Eye-tracking studies of recruiter behaviour show that they spend about six seconds on the first resume scan.
+In those six seconds, their eyes hit your name, current title, most recent company, position start date, previous role and company, and education.
+A well-built summary can redirect those eyes and earn a deeper read.
+Without one, your resume relies entirely on the section ordering to do the selling.

-A great resume summary does three things: tells them who you are professionally, signals the value you bring, and hints at what you're looking for next.
-It's 3–4 sentences maximum and packed with keywords relevant to your target role.
+A strong summary does three things: tells the reader who you are professionally, signals the value you bring, hints at what you want next.
+Three to four sentences max.
+Packed with keywords for your target role.

 The Formula for a Strong Summary

 Use this structure: [Experience level] [Job title] with [X years] of experience in [key area].
-Proven track record of [biggest achievement/strength].
+Proven track record of [biggest achievement].
 Expert in [top 3 relevant skills/tools].
-Seeking [target role] at [type of company] to [contribution you want to make].
+Seeking [target role] at [type of company] to [contribution].

 Summary Examples by Role